nifanic/react-server-side-render-intro/README.md

 # Intro to React Server Side Rendering (SSR)

+This is a 2020-updated version of [An Introduction to React Server-Side Rendering](https://alligator.io/react/server-side-rendering/) by @alligatorio.

 ## Create New App with [`create-react-app`](https://github.com/facebook/create-react-app)

 0. In Terminal, choose existing (or create new) folder, and make it current.